OfficeDev/msteams-sample-faqbot/README.md

 Learn more about building [Teams Bots](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-create).

 ### FaqMdParser
 Contains code for a simple command line application that helps parse out markdown formatted files into a consistent tab structure that can be uploaded to a QnA Maker Knowledge Base.
-The application will an .md file using # and ## headers in a file into tab separated values output as a .tsv.
+The application will convert a .md file using # and ## headers into a tab separated structure and output as a .tsv.
 See [Using FaqMdParser](#using-faqmdparser).

 ## Getting Started